Political positions of John McCain: Subprime mortgage crisis

 Regarding the subprime mortgage crisis, McCain said its root cause was loose credit and greed.
 On January 31, 2008, he said, "I think there are some greedy people on Wall Street that perhaps need to be punished."
 He also praised the George W. Bush administration's handling of the crisis.
 McCain later addressed the situation in a speech:

 I will not play election year politics with the housing crisis.
 I will evaluate everything in terms of whether it might be harmful or helpful to our effort to deal with the crisis we face now.

 I have always been committed to the principle that it is not the duty of government to bail out and reward those who act irresponsibly, whether they are big banks or small borrowers.
 Government assistance to the banking system should be based solely on preventing systemic risk that would endanger the entire financial system and the economy.

 McCain went on to say he would entertain the thought to only give temporary assistance to homeowners for their primary homes, but not to others who owned homes to rent out nor to speculators.
 He also proposed that mortgage lenders do more to help the economy by helping their customers.
 He suggested an approach that General Motors did after the September 11 attacks when they reduced interest rates for their customers.
 "We need a similar response by the mortgage lenders.
 They've been asking the government to help them out.
 I'm now calling upon them to help their customers, and their nation out.
 It's time to help American families."

 McCain's speech on the Senate floor during debate of Federal Housing Regulatory Act Of 2005:

 OFHEO's report solidifies my view that the GSEs need to be reformed without delay.
 I join as a cosponsor of the Federal Housing Enterprise Regulatory Reform Act of 2005, S. 190, to underscore my support for quick passage of GSE regulatory reform legislation.
 If Congress does not act, American taxpayers will continue to be exposed to the enormous risk that Fannie Mae and Freddie Mac pose to the housing market, the overall financial system, and the economy as a whole.

-S.190 was a bill to address the regulation of secondary mortgage market enterprises, and for other purposes. introduced January 2005 McCain was a co-sponsor.
+Introduced January 2005, S.190 was a bill to address the regulation of secondary mortgage market enterprises, and for other purposes.
+McCain was a co-sponsor.

 As of mid-September 2008, McCain had not introduced any banking or housing bills in the 110th Congress, which began in January 2007.

 In October 2008, McCain proposed that the federal government buy troubled mortgages, and provide low-interest mortgages to qualified homeowners.
 For people with 401(k) plans, he wanted to allow more flexibility about when money can be withdrawn, and would lower the tax on that money, as well as lowering the tax on unemployment insurance benefits.
 McCain also proposed to cut the capital gains tax on stock held for more than one year, while increasing the tax write-off for stock losses.